 For those with the resources, there is also the option of developing your own platform in-house.

 Going for in-house development can be a good choice if you have the resources.
-It lowers dependency on outside vendors, and ensures the exact feature your team needs.
+It lowers dependency on outside vendors and ensures the exact features that your team needs.
 But, it can also be hard to reach the same level of quality as an experienced vendor whose sole focus is drone inspections.

-An alternative to in-house development, if you want to go with a specific vendor, but feel features are missing, is asking for a quote on custom development.
+An alternative to in-house development, if you want to go with a specific vendor but are missing key features, is asking for a quote on custom development.

 A third option is buying a piece of software, and marketing it as your own.
 At Scopito, we call this a white-label.

-As the industry moves forward, more and more emphasis is being put in AI and Machine Learning.
-Though the algorithms of today are often not as advanced as one might wish for, they end of the road for reaching full automation within drone inspections is within sight.
+As the industry moves forward, more and more emphasis is being put on AI and Machine Learning.
+Though the algorithms of today are often not as advanced as one might wish for, reaching full automation within drone inspections is within sight.

 This means that Artificial Intelligence will likely be a big part of your UAV operations very soon, so keep that in mind when choosing software.

 Learn about the value of inspection data, drone inspections in Africa and how to avoid drowning in data here.

-Learn about why you should probably outsource you data analysis, the evolution of wind-turbine inspections and more here.
+Learn about why you should probably outsource your data analysis, the evolution of wind-turbine inspections and more here.